-7.2.1 Policy CP12 of the Core Strategy states that development should 'protect residential amenities by taking into account the need for adequate levels and disposition of privacy, prospect, amenity and garden space'.
-Policy DM1 and Appendix 2 of the Development Management Policies document set out that development should not result in loss of light to the windows of neighbouring properties nor allow overlooking, and should not be excessively prominent in relation to adjacent properties.
+- 7.2.1 Policy CP12 of the Core Strategy states that development should 'protect residential amenities by taking into account the need for adequate levels and disposition of privacy, prospect, amenity and garden space'.
+Policy DM1 and Appendix 2 of the Development Management Policies document set out that development should not result in loss of light to the windows of neighbouring properties nor allow overlooking, and should not be excessively prominent in relation to adjacent properties. - 7.2.2 The proposed two storey side extension was assessed and permitted via application reference 19/2377/FUL.
+This element was considered acceptable for the reasons outlined below.

-- 7.2.2 Appendix 2 indicates that two-storey development should not intrude a 45 degree line taken from a point on the joint boundary level with the ground floor rear wall of the neighbour.
-Whilst it is noted that the guidance refers to two-storey rear extensions, it is also of assistance when assessing two-storey side extensions. - 7.2.3 It is acknowledged that the neighbour at No.100 to the west is sited on a lower land level than the application dwelling and as such the extension would be at an elevated position relative to this property.
+Appendix 2 indicates that two-storey development should not intrude a 45 degree line taken from a point on the joint boundary level with the ground floor rear wall of the neighbour.
+Whilst it is noted that the guidance refers to two-storey rear extensions, it is also of assistance when assessing two-storey side extensions.

+It is acknowledged that the neighbour at No.100 to the west is sited on a lower land level than the application dwelling and as such the extension would be at an elevated position relative to this property.
 This neighbouring property has been previously extended to the side and rear and it is noted that there are no flank openings.
 The proposed two-storey side extension would be set in line with the existing front and rear wall of the application dwelling and would not intrude a 45 degree line when taken from a point on the joint boundary level with the rear wall of the neighbouring ground floor rear extension, or when applying a more strict interpretation and taking the 45 degree line from a point on the joint boundary level with the rear wall of the two-storey side extension.
-Whilst the level changes are noted, given that the proposed extension would be set off the boundary by a minimum of 1.2m, would not intrude a 45 degree line, that the extension would not project forward of the main front or rear elevation and that the existing single storey structure would be removed from the boundary it is not considered that the proposed extension would result in an overbearing impact or unacceptable loss of light to the neighbouring property. - 7.2.4 Given that the proposed extension would not project beyond the main front or rear elevations it would not be readily apparent to the adjoining neighbour at No.104. - 7.2.5 The proposed front and rear fenestration is not considered to afford any additional overlooking when compared with the existing situation.
+Whilst the level changes are noted, given that the proposed extension would be set off the boundary by a minimum of 1.2m, would not intrude a 45 degree line, that the extension would not project forward of the main front or rear elevation and that the existing single storey structure would be removed from the boundary it is not considered that the proposed extension would result in an overbearing impact or unacceptable loss of light to the neighbouring property.

+Given that the proposed extension would not project beyond the main front or rear elevations it would not be readily apparent to the adjoining neighbour at No.104.

+The proposed front and rear fenestration is not considered to afford any additional overlooking when compared with the existing situation.
 A window and door are proposed within the side elevation at ground floor level.
 The elevated siting of the extension relative to the neighbour at No.100 is noted however given that the extension is set off the boundary and would face towards the flank of this neighbouring dwelling which does not include any openings, it is not considered that overlooking would be facilitated and therefore it is not considered necessary to require either to be obscure glazed.
 It is noted that the window would serve a bathroom so would likely be obscure glazed in any case.
-No first floor flank windows are proposed, a condition on any grant of consent would prevent the insertion of additional windows. - 7.2.6 In summary, the proposed development would not result in any adverse impact on the residential amenity of any neighbouring dwelling so as to justify refusal of the application and the development would therefore be acceptable in accordance with Policies CP1 and CP12 of the Core Strategy (adopted October 2011) and Policy DM1 and Appendix 2 of the Development Management Policies LDD (adopted July 2013).
+No first floor flank windows are proposed, a condition on any grant of consent would prevent the insertion of additional windows.